Web Analytics, GDPR and is Google Analytics compliant?

 Google says: “In order for Google Analytics to determine which traffic belongs to which user, a unique identifier associated with each user is sent with each hit.
 This identifier can be a single, first-party cookie named _ga that stores a Google Analytics client ID, or you can use the User-ID feature in conjunction with the client ID to more accurately identify users across all the devices they use to access your site or app”.

 You can disable cookies from Google Analytics but disabling cookies leaves Google Analytics with a broken functionality.
 Tracking unique visitors will be broken and pretty much every pageview will be counted as a unique visitor.

 Google says that in some cases you can replace Google Analytics cookies with your own storage mechanism such as localStorage or a service worker in order to fix the breakage of unique visitor counting.
 This is a bit more complicated solution for the average website as you need to send another client ID to Google but here’s a guide from Google themselves on how you can achieve it.

 Read more in our post about Google Analytics and cookies.

 We also don’t use any of the data we do collect for any advertising and behavioral profiling purposes.
 Our business model has nothing to do with advertising.
 Our product is not your website data.
 Our product is the website analytics tool and our business model is focused on hosting this analytics tool and charging a subscription fee for doing that.

 If you’re curious about trying out our Plausible Analytics on your website, you can register for a free, unlimited-usage 30-day trial with no credit card required.
-Our analytics script weights less than 1 KB so you can run it alongside Google Analytics for the trial period and decide for yourself if it works for you.
+Our analytics script weighs less than 1 KB so you can run it alongside Google Analytics for the trial period and decide for yourself if it works for you.